 Environmental Politics and Policy

 Analysis of relationships between politics and public policy in the environmental arena.
 Emphasis upon policy making process, political strategies, and alternative decision modes.
-Prerequisites: complete minimum of 56 credit hours of university course work.
+This course may be offered in an online format.
+Prerequisite: Completion of 56 credit hours or graduate standing.

 Select one of the following: